Beyond-jQuery/book/manuscript/styling-elements.md

 ...
 ~~~~~~~

 We've defined two files above: styles.css and index.html.
-The first houses our stylesheet, the second our markup.
+The first houses our stylesheet, the second contains our markup.
 In our index file, we can pull in all of these styles simply by referencing the styles.css file via the `<link>` element, which [can be seen as early as the HTML 2.0 specification][html2-link].
 This may not be new knowledge for many of you, but it's easy to lose sight of the entire picture when you are so used to a tool, such as jQuery, that bills itself as a solution to all of your browser problems.

 It is rarely appropriate to rely exclusively on JavaScript in any form (including through jQuery's API) to style your markup.
 Cascading Style Sheets exist for this purpose.
 But that does not mean that there is _never_ an occasion where it is appropriate to dynamically change styles directly through JavaScript.
-Perhaps you have constructed a web application that allows your users to create their own web custom landing page.
-Your user desires to to display all secondary headings in italics.
+Perhaps you have constructed a web application that allows your users to create their own custom landing page.
+Your user needs to display all secondary headings in italics.
 To easily do this, you can programmatically add a CSS rule to the document using the `insertRule` method on the `CSSStyleSheet` interface.

 {title="adding a style to the document - modern browsers", lang=javascript}
 ~~~~~~~